repo-sync-dummy/public/README.md

     1. Add personal access token (PAT) tied to primary GitHub account
     2. Create workflow `repo-sync.yml` to `private/master` scheduled to run once a week
         1. Create job `push-latest` using [github sync](https://github.com/marketplace/actions/github-repo-sync), which pushes the latest from public/master to private/repo-sync
-        2. Create job `create-pr` using [pull request](https://github.com/marketplace/actions/github-pull-request-action), which creates a PR from private/repo-sync to private/master
+        2. Create job `create-pr` using [pull request](https://github.com/marketplace/actions/github-pull-request-action), which creates a detailed PR from private/repo-sync to private/master